botwiki/botwiki.org/content/bots/slackbots/doorbell-server.md

 Robots: index,follow
 */

-[doorbell-server](https://github.com/Lostmyname/doorbell-server) is a bot,slackbot created by the [Lost My Name](https://twitter.com/lostmynamebook) team that opens their door for them.
+[doorbell-server](https://github.com/Lostmyname/doorbell-server) is a Slack bot created by the [Lost My Name](https://twitter.com/lostmynamebook) team that opens their door for them.

 Read more on [their blog](https://medium.com/@makinglostmyname/buzz-c63a43fcac84).